CarineRey/caars/README.md

 And you're done!

-You **must** use the -v option to share your working directory between your computer and the the virtual environment in the docker container.
-Indeed, amalgam builds links with absolute path which be break if you don't use the same directory tree.
+You **must** use the -v option to share your working directory between your computer and the virtual environment in the docker container.
+Indeed, amalgam builds links with absolute path which will be break if you don't use the same directory tree.

 amalgam can be call directly in the docker container terminal.